-From April 2017, the government is introducing a new ‘main residence nil band’ to pass on property to children that will begin at £100,000 (rising by £25,000 each year to a threshold of £175,000 by 2020).
-This means that the main family home will not count towards the existing £325,000 IHT threshold, and instead IHT will be payable only on family homes above the threshold of £100,000.
-The thresholds are also transferrable between spouses (just like the existing nil rate band).
-That means that, from 2017, a couple could use their combined thresholds of £650,000 and combined main residence allowances of £200,000 to leave total assets of £850,000 that are exempt from IHT.
-With the yearly increase on main residence thresholds combined (2 x £175,000), this will rise to leaving assets of up to £1million in 2020 IHT-free.
+From April 2017, the government introduced a new ‘main residence nil rate band’ to pass on property to children and grandchildren that is currently £175,000.
+This allowance is in addition to the existing £325,000 IHT threshold.
+The main residence nil rate band is also transferrable between spouses (just like the existing nil rate band).
+That means that, currently, a married couple or civil partnership could use their combined nil rate band of £650,000 (2 x £325,000) and combined main residence allowances of £350,000 (2 x £175,000) to leave total assets of £1,000,000 that are exempt from IHT when they are leaving assets to children and grandchildren.

 What if I remarry?

 If you have inherited your spouse’s, or civil partner’s, nil rate band and you remarry, it is possible that you can leave the nil rate band to your new spouse or civil partner when you die and use the nil rate band inherited by you.
 You will need to contact an expert solicitor to ensure that your will is properly drafted to enable this.

 Who pays the inheritance tax?